-This page bundles three classic dice games into a single board — switch between them using the variant tabs above the dice area.
+This page bundles three classic dice games into a single board — switch between them from the Game row in the Menu.
 Each plays differently, but the controls are consistent: lock dice with a tap, hit Roll or Bank, watch the scorecard update live, and pick the category that nets you the most points.

 Roll 5 dice up to 3 times per turn.
 After each roll you can tap any dice to "lock" them — they won't reroll.
 After your third roll (or earlier if you're satisfied) you must drop your dice into one of 13 scoring categories, and each category can only be used once across the full game.
 The board splits into an Upper Section (Ones through Sixes, scoring the sum of matching dice) and a Lower Section (combinations).